OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 <!-- TODO: IMAGE gif of the setup with the temperature changing-->

-However, wouldn't it be nice if something could run the script for us every minute to actually update the LCD?
+Wouldn't it be nice if something could run the script for us every minute to actually update the LCD?
+We will get there in a bit, but for now, let's take a look at how the code works.

 ### A Closer Look at the Code

-Here we've introduced the **Onion I2C module**, and we've also shown that you can use **multiple different objects** in the same script.
+Here we've introduced the **Onion I2C module**.
+The Python module takes care of the complexities in working with I2C devices, exposing a set of easy to work with functions.
+In the process, we've also started to let **multiple objects** interact with each other - actually making apparent the benefits of abstraction.

 #### The Onion I2C Module